The Open Polymers 2026 (OPoly26) Dataset and Evaluations: Acknowledgments

 \section{Acknowledgments}

-E.R.A. acknowledges support from the Laboratory Directed Research and Development Program of Lawrence Livermore National Laboratory, project number LDRD 24-SI-008.
-E.R.A. also acknowledges the support of the Livermore Computing staff.
-N.L., J.D., S. S. M., and M.P.K. acknowledge support from the Laboratory Directed Research and Development Program of Lawrence Livermore National Laboratory, project number LDRD 23-ERD-030.
+We acknowledge support from the Laboratory Directed Research and Development Program of Lawrence Livermore National Laboratory, project numbers: E.R.A.
+24-SI-008 and 26-SI-004; N.L., J.D., S. S. M., and M.P.K.
+23-ERD-030; and H.I.I.
+24-ERD-027.
+We acknowledge the support of the Livermore Computing staff.
+We also acknowledge useful discussions and feedback from Simon Pang, Anthony Varni, Sichi Li, Magi Yassa, and Johanna Schwartz.
 This work was produced under the auspices of the U.S. Department of Energy by Lawrence Livermore National Laboratory under Contract DE-AC52-07NA27344.

 L.C. acknowledges support by the U.S. Department of Energy, Office of Science, Office of Advanced Scientific Computing Research, Department of Energy Computational Science Graduate Fellowship under Award Number DE-SC0024386.